Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

 From gentle lochside strolls that take an hour to serious Munro ascents that test even seasoned hikers, there is something here for every level of fitness and ambition.

-The Land Reform (Scotland) Act 2003 gives everyone the right to be on most land and inland water, meaning you can walk, cycle or wild camp on almost any unenclosed land in the country, as long as you do so responsibly.
+Did you know – Scotland also has some of the most progressive access laws in the world.
+The Land Reform (Scotland) Act 2003 gives everyone the right to walk, cycle or wild camp on almost any unenclosed land in the country, as long as you do so responsibly.

-Walking and hiking
+Walking and hiking routes

 With over 6,000 miles of coastline, 30,000+ lochs, and some of Britain’s most dramatic mountain scenery, Scotland offers walking experiences that range from an easy hour-long forest stroll to multi-day backcountry expeditions.